 No one has favorited this theater yet

-I only know this theater from the small amount of time I worked there as a projectionist 1965-1966.
+The Gorham Theatre was opened in 1940.
+By 1943 it had been renamed Playhouse.
+I only know this theatre from the small amount of time I worked there as a projectionist 1965-1966.
 It was an old rectangular, two-story, wooden structure with (white?) clapboard siding.
 Typical seating with one large middle section and two small rows down the sides.

 They had Tushinsky Anamorphic lenses for CinemaScope movies.
 Erratic in operation, they wouldn’t hold a setting well when removed and re-inserted.
 Thus the projectionist had to re-focus, re-center and re-adjust stretch for the first reel of every CinemaScope movie.
 The owner was thrifty and carbon-stretchers were used constantly and right down to the nub.